openstate/open-raadsinformatie/maintenance_guide.md

 ## Troubleshooting

 - Not enough available disk space can cause downtime.
 Elastic starts to have issues at 80% disk usage - it starts moving stuff to other instances.
 Fix this by making the disk larger and copying the contents.
 - When dealing with IBabs issues, use SoapUI.
-You need
 - When finding logs for a municipality, use the GCP querybuilder with `textPayload:municipality`

 ## Reverting a back-up